DarrenOfficial/dpaste/docs/settings.rst

 .. glossary::

     ``DPASTE_SLUG_LENGTH``
         Integer.
 Length of the random slug for each new snippet.
+In the rare case an existing slug is generated again, the length will increase by one more character.
         Default: ``4``

     ``DPASTE_SLUG_CHOICES``